2/13/2019

 Chief Financial Officer

 Yeah, sure.
 I mean, I'd say overall, Anthony, the market is healthy.
 We did about 10 investments this year.
-I would say as it feels like we're later in the cycle, we're seeing more deals come to for obvious reasons.
-The sellers are more open to selling.
-That obviously puts more of the onus on us to be very thoughtful about underwriting.
-But I'd say it's a healthy, it's a solid, steady, healthy market with a lot of companies to look at and a lot of good companies to consider.
-And multiples are in line.
-I mean, our typical deal, infill multiples, are still in the plus or minus six range on average.
-If you have a unique deal that's more of a software platform or something like that, obviously that'll trade differently.
+I would say as it feels like we're later in the cycle, we're seeing more deals come to market for obvious reasons.
+The sellers are more open to selling That obviously puts more of the onus on us to be very thoughtful about underwriting.
+But I'd say it's a healthy, you know, it's a solid, steady, healthy market with a lot of companies to look at and a lot of good companies to consider.
+And multiples are, you know, in line.
+I mean, our typical DO infill multiples are still in the plus or minus six range on average.
+If you have a unique deal that's more of a software platform or something like that, obviously that will trade differently.
 But the traditional infill M&A type transactions have been trading in a pretty steady range, or at least with the deals that we've done.
 Great.
-Thank

 speaker